Skip to content

 ls -la <gate-path>/hooks/post-receive

 The hook should be executable.
-If it’s missing or non-executable, no-mistakes init will reinstall it.
+If it’s missing or non-executable, no-mistakes init will reinstall it for an existing no-mistakes-managed gate.
+For existing gate repos, no-mistakes daemon restart also installs missing no-mistakes-managed hooks and refreshes legacy managed hooks without overwriting custom hooks.

 Also check <gate-path>/notify-push.log.
 The hook now appends daemon notification failures there and prints the same error back to the pushing client.